uthcode/learntosolveit/source/python.rst

 Does this still need to be fixed on Py2.7 (and maybe on Py3 too)?

-issue2987 -  RFC2732 support for urlparse
-issue3243 -  Support iterable bodies in httplib issue3244 -  multipart/form-data encoding
+issue1027206 - unicode DNS names in socket, urllib, urlopen issue8150 - urllib needs ability to set METHOD for HTTP requests issue8143 - urlparse has a duplicate of urllib.unquote issue2987 -  RFC2732 support for urlparse issue3243 -  Support iterable bodies in httplib issue3244 -  multipart/form-data encoding